runely/calendar-homey/README.txt

 If your events are created with the timezone 'Customized Time Zone' (you will see this when opening the .ics file), the events are most likely created with the correct datetime and should not have a timezone applied.
 The local timezone will therefore NOT be applied to these events!

 Sync
-- Events are fetched automatically every 15 minutes
+- Events are fetched automatically every 15 minutes (default, can be changed)
-- The "Sync calendars" action flow card can also be used to trigger a sync
+- The "Sync calendars" action flow card can also be used to trigger a sync (must be used to sync calendars if automatic sync is disabled)

 - Only events not started yet or events started but not finished and has start date within 2 months or less will be fetched (this can be overridden in the settings)
 - Recurring events where start date is within 2 months or less will be fetched (this can be overridden in the settings)